World Heritage Management Group

 On a global level it would join sites such as the Taj Mahal, Machu Picchu and Vatican City.
 This would be a tremendous accolade for the Bridge, local communities and Scotland.

-The Forth Bridge World Heritage Nomination Steering Group, a sub-group of the Forth Bridges Forum, was established to oversee work on the nomination.
+The World Heritage Management Group, a sub-group of the Forth Bridges Forum, was established to oversee work on the nomination.
 The group asked Historic Scotland to lead on the preparation of the nomination.

-The core members of the Steering Group are representatives from the following organisations:
+The core members of the World Heritage Management Group are representatives from the following organisations:

 - City of Edinburgh Council